 Dr. Shaner continually demonstrates the courage to improve regional cooperation, progress, and support of public education.
 In the past year, he has worked relentlessly to ensure K-12 education has a stronger voice in high-level conversations with business executives, community leaders and lawmakers, from Lansing and Detroit to Mackinac Island and beyond.
 By showcasing what is right about public education, Dr. Shaner has flipped the narrative to build an understanding of the important benefits of investing in the children of our district and our state.

-Dr. Shaner was appointed superintendent of the Rochester Community School District in 2013.
+Dr. Shaner was appointed superintendent of the Rochester Community Schools in 2013.
 Leading up to his career in education, Dr. Shaner served in the United States Marine Corps and worked as a police officer with both the St. Clair Shores and Troy Police Departments.
 Dr. Shaner began teaching history and leadership at Sterling Heights High School while earning a Master of Arts Degree in Education from Central Michigan University.
 He later earned his Education Specialist Degree in Administration from Wayne State University and the following year was appointed assistant principal at Grissom Middle School.
 Dr. Shaner was then selected as principal of Sterling Heights High School, his alma mater.
 He earned his Ph.D. in Educational Leadership from Oakland University and was inducted into the esteemed Gerstacker Fellowship program that same year.
 Dr. Shaner was subsequently appointed executive director of instruction and technology for the Warren Consolidated School District.

-Under his direction, the Rochester Community School District is focusing on community health and well-being, which includes the formation of a social-emotional task force to deal with societal issues, such as opioid addiction and depression.
+Under his direction, the Rochester Community Schools is focusing on community health and well-being, which includes the formation of a social-emotional task force to deal with societal issues, such as opioid addiction and depression.
 He has also implemented an enhanced budgeting process for the district, earning the Association of School Business Official’s Meritorious Budget Award for two years consecutively.

 MASA’s superintendent selection committee includes representatives from Michigan’s various education stakeholders, including superintendents, the Michigan Parent Teacher Association, local school boards, principals, and teachers.
 The committee selected Dr. Shaner from a pool of highly qualified nominees.